crodier/software-blog/_posts/2023-10-07-cost-of-a-microservice.md

 Next, use libraries, along with depencey injection and dynamic loading to provide these interfaces to the monolith.

-The libraries are then versio ncontrolled.
+The libraries are then version controlled.

 Version those libraries and let them contribute to one overall code base.
 Using this simple approach you can gain 99% of any benefit of microservices at 1% of the cost.